HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/index.md

 }

 ```
-Similar way other components can also be overridden.
+Other components can be overridden in a similar manner.